 That's because equalizing an equalized signal is not a good thing for your sound, or potentially, your gear.
 You can inadvertently miss out on some frequencies you wanted and overdrive the signal, causing distortion and potentially damaging stress to your audio gear.

-I’m not trying to be evasive, but let’s say you have a new head unit and an amplifier or digital signal processor with a built-in equalizer.
-If you’re someone who likes to tweak your settings a lot, you may find the convenience of using the EQ in the head unit, especially if has a touchscreen display, to be super handy.
+Let’s say you have a new head unit and an amplifier or digital signal processor with a built-in equalizer.
+If you’re someone who likes to tweak your settings often, you may find the convenience of using the EQ in the head unit to be super handy, especially if it has a touchscreen display.

-However, some outboard amps and processors offer more robust adjustability than the head unit.
-And many manufacturers have made it a little easier to adjust them by using compatible apps for your smartphone or tablet – much easier than climbing into the trunk or getting under a seat to make adjustments on small dials.
+However, some outboard amps and processors offer more robust adjustability than the head unit, such as more equalizer bands to select.
+And many manufacturers have made it a little easier to adjust them by using compatible apps for your smartphone or tablet – much simpler than climbing into the trunk or getting under a seat to make adjustments on small dials.
 So, it’s all in how you’re going to use it.